ctphoenix/Python-Course-Material/chapter1.md

 In this five-part exercise, we will count the frequency of each letter in a given string.

 *** =instructions
-- The lower and upper cases of the English alphabet is stored as `alphabet`.
+- The lower and upper cases of the English alphabet are stored as the string `alphabet`.
 - Consider the sentence 'Jim quickly realized that the beautiful gowns are expensive'.
 Create a dictionary `count_letters` with keys consisting of each unique letter in the sentence and values consisting of the number of times each letter is used in this sentence.
-Count both upper case and lower case letters separately in the dictionary.
+Count upper case and lower case letters separately in the dictionary.

 *** =hint
 - Can you think of a way to use a `for` loop to count up the frequency of each letter used in the sentence?